gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/running.rst

 Running a Script
 ================

-There are four ways to run a script:
+There are many ways to run a script:

 1. From the Scripts menu.
 2. At the command line.
 3. Auto-run scripts launched when iTerm2 starts.
 4. With an interactive interpreter called a REPL.
+5. From the Open Quickly window.

 Scripts Menu
 ------------